 Then, while writing my first cookbook back in 2008, I had an amalgam filling removed and unfortunately the doctor didn’t take the proper precautions during the extraction.
 As a result, my thyroid absorbed many of the heavy metals and months later I was diagnosed with Hashimoto’s disease (you can read the full story here).
 The disease ravaged my body with hives, I had little energy and was quickly slipping into a depression.
 Once again the doctors didn’t have any answers and said there wasn’t anything they could do.
 I once again turned to nutrition and began a grain-free diet rich in healthy fats, meats, vegetables and fermented foods to begin the healing process.
 After several years of hard work, discipline, and the amazing guidance of my nutritionist, I’m happy to say the disease is now in remission!

-Through organic, unprocessed food our family of four was able to overcome severe asthma, eczema, Hashimoto’s, IBS and migraines, all without drugs—just good, natural, real food.
+Through organic, unprocessed food our family of four has overcome severe asthma, eczema, Hashimoto’s, IBS and migraines, all without drugs—just good, natural, real food.

 I’m thrilled you’re reading this blog and hope my recipes will find a home in your kitchen.
 I also hope you’ll discover as I have that eating food direct from the source of our earth, uninterrupted by chemicals and heavy processing, is not only perfectly doable and beneficial but also perfectly delicious!
 And don’t be surprised when your friends and the whole family (including the kids) say, “I can’t believe this is organic.
 It’s delicious!”